 Avoid: Polishes with yellow undertones to prevent a sallow look; polishes that are too pink

-Try milky brown polishes with cinnamon hues to accentuate your red undertones.
+Try milky brown polishes or cinnamon hues to accentuate your red undertones.

 Avoid: Polishes with very white undertones

-Go for peachy, golden, or creamy beige nudes to bring out the warmer tones in your complexion.
-A soft caramel or light taupe nail polish would complement undertones wonderfully, too.
+Go for peachy, gold, or creamy beige nudes to bring out the warmer tones in your complexion.
+A nail polish with soft caramel or taupe undertones could also complement neutral undertones.

 Avoid: Polish with yellow undertones

-Search for the less traditional metallic copper.
+Search for a less traditional metallic: something with copper undertones.
 While copper isn’t the usual beige or pink that falls under our idea of nudes, this is what the beauty industry considers a “new nude”, according to celebrity manicurists.
-In the same vein, consider rich brown hues (like cocoa) or deep mauves.
+In the same vein, consider rich brown hues (like cocoa) or mauves.